 Good habits are essential to achieve your own way of success!

 Working in Tsukiji I am asked this frequently,"where is a good sushi restaurant to try?"
-It's actually a difficult question to answer because it really depends on your preference and budget you're looking for.
-I actually think going to a conveyor belt sushi restaurant basically will satisfy most people, as it does for locals.
-But I myself grew up in a family that prefers going to the higher end sushi restaurants on "special occasions" like family gatherings or with friends both business related or just private.
-So let me recommend you some sushi restaurants that might suit your needs!
-First, consider conveyor belt rotating sushi Conveyor belt rotating sushi restaurants or kaiten sushi "回転すし" restaurants are usually chain budget sushi restaurants that buy seafood in big quantities, thus being able to sell the sushi at a very affordable price.
-Kaiten Sushi will always have the popular sushi like salmon, tuna, and yellowtail.
-The taste is very stabl...
+It's actually a difficult question to answer because it really depends on your preference and budget.
+I think going to a conveyor belt sushi restaurant will satisfy most people, as it does for Japanese locals including myself.
+But my family prefers going to the higher end sushi restaurants especially on special occasions like family gatherings or with friends both business related or just private.
+We specifically have reasons why we will choose conveyor belt sushi or the higher end Edomae sushi.
+So let me recommend you how to distinguish the two types of sushi restaurants, and few of my recommended sushi restaurants!
+First consider conveyor belt rotating sushi Conveyor belt rotating sushi restaurants or "kaiten sushi" 回転すし restaurants are usually budget sushi restaurant chains that buy seafood in big quantities, thus being able to sell the sushi at a very affordable price....

 Comments